guoyunhe/swc-minify-webpack-plugin/README.md

 - Use `swc.minify()` instead of `swc.transform()`, for better performance
 - enable `mangle` by default for better compression rate

 This plugin is faster than [terser-webpack-plugin's swc mode](https://webpack.js.org/plugins/terser-webpack-plugin/#swc).
-However, it is slower than [esbuild]

 ## Install